web-auth/doc/symfony-bundle/advanced-behaviors/register-authenticators.md

 #### Failure Handler

 This handler is called when an error occurred during the process.
-This handler shall implement the interface `Webauthn\Bundle\Security\Handler\SuccessHandler`.
+This handler shall implement the interface `Webauthn\Bundle\Security\Handler\FailureHandler`.
 The default handler is `Webauthn\Bundle\Service\DefaultFailureHandler`.

 {% code title="config/packages/webauthn.yaml" lineNumbers="true" %}
 ```yaml